kahunacohen/real-world-fp/README.md

 ### Report

+#### CSV

+Now that we have a tabular data structure it's easy to output this as CSV or an HTML table.
-To output this data structure to CSV we need to simply join they array on new-lines (well, actually in production code you'd use a CSV library).
-Again, we can use the `join` function from Ramda, which takes the array we are working on as the last parameter.
-When composing, that last parameter is implicitly passed from the previous function in the pipeline.
-Let's add `join`:
+To output this data structure to CSV we need to simply join they array on new-lines (actually in production code you'd use a CSV library to cover edge cases).
+We can use the `join` function from Ramda, which takes the delimiter as the first argument and the array as the last parameter. `Array.join` would not work in our composition because we need the array to be a parameter.
+Let's add it:

 ```js
 const { compose, filter, join } = require("ramda");